dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 One member of the team is responsible for implementing the `/api/new_patient` route while the other member of the team is responsible for implementing the `/api/new_attending` route.
-As a team, decide which member will handle which of those two routes, and then agree on who will be responsible for the remaining routes.
+As a team, decide which member will handle which of those two routes, and then agree on who will be primarily responsible for the remaining routes.
 For each route, open a GitHub issue and assign it to the responsible party (this will document who has primary responsibility for each route).
 You will also need to agree on a basic structure for how to